Sixties City Index Page

 "I’d been told modelling would be difficult because I was so small.
 I was 5ft 6-and-a-half, but I wanted to get some test headshots done so I’d gone to have my hair set by Leonard at House of Leonard.
 I was only supposed to have it shampooed and styled but when he saw me he said ‘Can I try my new haircut on you?’.
 I had long hair so it was quite a shock when he cut it all off because it was very, very short but quite honestly, I was a little girl having my hair done for free in a very posh salon in Mayfair, so I balanced up the odds.
 If I’d said ‘you can’t cut my hair’ then nothing would have been as it has been."

-Leonard also takes the credit for creating the 'mop top' style of The Beatles who were brought to him by Brian Epstein after their hamburg performances in Germany in order to 'smarten up' their image.
+Leonard also takes the credit for creating the 'mop top' style of The Beatles who were brought to him by Brian Epstein after their Hamburg performances in Germany in order to 'smarten up' their image.
 Len had been a protégé of Vidal Sassoon and, working with colourist Daniel Galvin, his own salon at 6 Upper Grosvenor Street saw many famous visitors including Judy Garland, Liz Taylor and even John F. and Jackie Kennedy when they were in town.
-The 'In' hairdresser for the mod males s in the early to mid Sixties was John Anthony's salon in Twickenham.
+The 'In' hairdresser for mod males in the early to mid Sixties was John Anthony's salon in Twickenham.
 Hair styles for men gradually lengthened as the decade progressed, through the 'mop-top Beatle' style, the raised-back Mod style and the longer, more casual 'Rolling Stones' style to the shoulder length hair favoured by the hippies of the later Sixties, often worn in permed 'Afro' style.

-Wallace Scowcroft (President of The National Hairdressers Federation) said at the 1964 national conference: "Mens hairdressers do not object to youth wanting to wear its hair long, provided it is shaped.
+Wallace Scowcroft (President of The National Hairdressers Federation) said at the 1964 national conference: "Men's hairdressers do not object to youth wanting to wear its hair long, provided it is shaped.
 It would be out of step with modern times to oppose long hair because the hairdresser fears it will lead to fewer visits to his salon.
 We shall get all the business we want by ensuring that the Mods, the Rockers and the Beatles fans are well-groomed."

 'Leonard of Mayfair' with Twiggy